charlesbaynham/icl_experiments/readme.rst

 TODO: Blow away atoms in spectroscopy sequence, and reimage the remaining ones
 TODO: The ARTIQ release notes claim "Support for WRPLL low-noise clock recovery" - use it!

+TODO: SED upgrade exploration:

+   The SED update in ARTIQ-8 broke our sequences by introducing event spreading for DRTIO crates.
+We can recover past behavior by disabling this, but better would be a SED upgrade.
+Can't we ship events to the lane with the lowest, furthest timestamp?
+That seems like it would work.

+   The algorithm would be:
+   * Always know which lane has the lowest timestamp (0 if no events, deterministic ordering if multiple are the same)
+   * If our lane will underflow, switch
+   * Stay on current lane if not yet at watermark
+   * If at watermark, switch

+   Have I missed a problem with this?

 Authors
 =======